 Beyond these listed benefits, Performance Management allows for better overall transparency between the company and employee.
 The company’s goals are made clear and employee goals can be set to parallel those goals.
 Job responsibilities and training have more purpose and communication channels are opened with supervisors.

 Performance Management also allows for company flexibility and adaptability.
 If job standards and responsibilities need to be redefined or changed, managers will know right away and be able to adjust the employee’s trajectory.For example, an employee is hired to fill a marketing job.
 As the employee progresses during the year with coaching and mentoring, managers find that the employee has a good understanding of technology and work with the employee to develop their technical skills with training programs alongside their marketing responsibilities.

 Meanwhile, your company finds that its online presence needs a boost.
 Succession planning analysis shows that this employee would be able to fulfill the new SEO role in your company which the employee is very interested in.
 This change is brought up and confirmed with the employee during a Performance Management Appraisal and adjustments are made.
 The employee can happily start down the adjusted career path knowing that their previous training helped them prepare for this role.
 The cycle then starts over for the new position.

-By implementing the Performance Management Cycle, you will see immediate results and long-term improvements to your overall business methods.
+By implementing the Continuous Performance Management using this cycle, you will see immediate results and long-term improvements to your overall business methods.
 Start familiarizing yourself with each stage because each step of the cycle is important in the development of your employees and your company.